Ward County, TX Violent Crime Rates and Maps

 More cost data

-The D grade indicates that the rate of violent crime is higher than that of the average US county.
-Ward County ranks in the 20th percentile for safety, meaning it is safer than 20% of counties but less safe than 80%.
-This analysis applies only to Ward County's official city boundaries.
+The D grade reflects how often assault, robbery, rape, and murder occur in Ward County against the average US county, where the rate is higher than the norm.
+Ward County sits in the 20th percentile for violent-crime safety, ahead of 20% of counties and behind 80%.
+The grade covers only Ward County's official city boundaries.
 See the table below for nearby counties.

 The Cost of Crime™ in Ward County, TX